bkpifc/BKPMediaDetector/README.md

 ## License:
 Release under Apache 2.0 license.
 Using input from Tensorflow (https://github.com/tensorflow/), the Open Images Project (https://storage.googleapis.com/openimages/web/extras.html) as well as the AVA Project (https://research.google.com/ava/download.html) all together released under Apache 2.0.
 Whereas no modification was done to the pre-trained model files, the actual detection script is my own work, relying though on certain python modules.
-Face Detector Module is released under MIT license.
+Face Detector Module is released under MIT license, based on David Sandberg's adaption of Facenet/MTCNN.
 Feel free to use and adapt - feedback is appreciated.